Azure/azure-iot-pcs-remote-monitoring-dotnet/README.md

 Common Scenarios
 ================
 ## Create more simulated devices
 Once you have a solution up and running, you can [create more simluated devices](https://docs.microsoft.com/azure/iot-suite/iot-suite-remote-monitoring-test) to populate telemetry.
-Yoou can then stop the default simulated devices by calling the simulation endpoint with the instructions [here](https://github.com/Azure/device-simulation-dotnet/wiki/%5BAPI-Specifications%5D-Simulations#stop-simulation).
+You can then stop the default simulated devices by calling the simulation endpoint with the instructions [here](https://github.com/Azure/device-simulation-dotnet/wiki/%5BAPI-Specifications%5D-Simulations#stop-simulation).

 ## All done?
 Connect a Physical device!
 By default, the solution once spun up uses simulated devices.
 You can start adding your